Birda Logo

 Similar Species

 While the Australian pipit was once considered conspecific with Richard's, African, Mountain, and Paddyfield pipits under the collective name of Richard's pipit, Anthus novaeseelandiae, it is now recognized as a distinct species.
-Careful observation of local field marks and behaviors is necessary to distinguish it from these similar species.
+Careful observation of local field marks and behaviours is necessary to distinguish it from these similar species.

 Diet and Feeding